theosanct0s/haxball-bot/README.md

 - ✅ Admin system
 - ✅ Ban system

-### 📬 [09/24/22] New features:
+### 📬 [09/28/22] Changelog:
-- 🌟 Insult filter
+- 🌟 Messages
-  - Block unwanted words for your server
+  - Changes to some messages (room.sendAnnouncement, colors and others)
 - 🌟 Randomized uniform system
-  - With each new match, both teams' uniforms are changed randomly (customizable uniforms)
+  - Changes in uniforms, known and more beautiful uniforms
 - 🌟 Ranking system
-  - Ranking system by the number of player goals (customizable)
+  - New names for the ranks

 ### 📪 It's coming:
 - ⏳ Game recording system